lujonathanh/PeakSeeker/README.md

 How does it work?
 -----------------
-The details of the algorithm will be available in an upcoming paper.
+The details of the algorithm are available can be found in "Improved Peak Detection and Deconvolution of Native Protein Complex Electrospray Mass Spectra".
+Lu, J., Trnka, M.J., Roh, S., Robinson, P. J. J., Shiau C., Fujimori, D.G., Chiu, W., Burlingame, A. L., Guan, S. Please cite this if you use this software.

 Installation
 ------------